Sometimes I just have a feeling of restlessness. There are other moments where I feel like there’s a load of bricks on my chest.

 Even now, it is not that I never experience anxiety.
 In fact, anxiety can be very healthy for you.

 These actionable steps were learned through years of unfortunate recovery and relapse cycles.

 My hope is that you can learn sooner than I did.

 Take your mental health seriously.
-Anxiety and depression are real disorders independent of any personal characteristics.
+Anxiety is a real disorders independent of any personal characteristics.
 Use these steps to conquer anxiety with mindfulness.
 Learn what works for you by paying attention to your body- and repeat!